Mattcreates25/intern_journal/README.md

 ## Vision

 My vision for this internship is to jump start my career as a bioinformatician and network with others in the field.
-Additionally I would also like to be able to submit a useful package in R to the CRAN that can be used to analyze and visualize proteomic and/or genomic data, carry out MSA . to this end I will need to:
+Additionally I would also like to be able to submit a useful package in R to the CRAN that can be used to analyze and visualize proteomic and/or genomic data, carry out MSA  and generate a workflow from this code that I can be reusing. to this end I will need to:

 1. Understand additional tools that are used by bioinformaticians
 2. Utilize the trainers wealth of information and time